 Moms Clean Air Force joined Poder Latinx and partners for an important Earth Day discussion with medical and climate experts about how living in a polluted environment can affect your health and make you more vulnerable to the worst outcomes of Covid-19.

-EDF Action hosted Florida Moms field organizer Yaritza Perez for a virtual Coffee Cafe.
+EDF Action hosted Moms Clean Air Force Florida organizer Yaritza Perez for a virtual Coffee Cafe.
 Yaritza shared what Moms Clean Air Force is working on in Central Florida to advocate for a cleaner environment for moms, veterans, and children.

 February 2020